campbn2/special-topics-labs-interview/README.md

 Hello!
 In the rush that is the start of the term, I really haven't had a chance to chat with many of you.
 So would you do me the favor of helping me get to know a bit about you by answering the following?
 Please avoid one word answers...
 I want to learn about you!

 Q1: So you're finishing up your time in this CSCC program.
 Why did you decide to embark on this journey?
+*_Nikki_:  I've spent the last 15 years in the infrastructure world of IT.
+Now that Nationwide is beginning to move to the cloud, having solid coding skills will be needed to transition to an Infrastructure as code cloud environment.

 Q2: I _love_ to travel.
 Tell me a bit about your favorite travel destination so far.
 What's on your travel bucket list?
+*_Nikki_:  I'm not much of a world traveler.
+I'm a bit of a home body, but my wife and I have been trying to start taking vacations as of late.
+We've been to Seattle, Colorado, and most recently, we went to Cancun.
+Cancun was my favorite thus far because, well...rum.

 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.
+*_Nikki_:  I guess John Lennon is my favorite Beatle.
+My one and only favorite Beatles song is Lucy in the Sky with Diamonds.

 Q4: Do you have any pets?
 Species/Name/Details please.
 [Murray](images/Murray.jpeg?raw) wants to know... (he's not as smart as that picture makes him seem).
+*_Nikki_:  I have two dogs and one cat.
+My dogs are 9 year old golden retrievers.
+They are siblings named Sullivan (boy) and Keller (girl.)
+Our cat is an unknown age, short haired, tuxedo.
+His name is Stanley Tucci and he believes himself to be a revered russian cosmonaut.

 ## Submitting Your Work
 Once I have merged your pull request into my repo, please submit your repo along with a screenshot of your pull request in Blackboard.